JuliusStoll/Website-v2/content/de/publication/comparing-regulatory-designs-for-the-transmission-of-offshore-wind-energy/index.md

   offshore transmission asset is costly and regulated differently across the globe.

-  In most countries, the TSO is responsible for the transmission and develops and

-  operates the asset separately from the offshore wind farm.
-Other countries have

-  established a competitive tender with integrated development of the offshore wind

-  farm and the transmission asset.
-In this paper, we collect a unique data set on offshore transmission

-  assets that compares empirical cost and quality of offshore transmission assets in
+  In this paper, we collect a unique data set that allows to compare empirical cost and quality of offshore transmission assets in

-  two countries with different regulatory regimes for the first time.
+  two countries with different regulations.
 With project level

-  data we can control for geographical as well as technical difference to assess which
+  data we can control for geographical and technical difference to assess which

   regulatory design might lead to lower economic costs for the offshore transmission

   asset.
-Comparing the cost in the two leading countries for offshore wind energy,

-  we find that a competitive regime leads to lower transmission cost and similar
+We find that a competitive regime that promotes the integration of wind farm and transmission leads to lower transmission cost and similar

   transmission availability.
 draft: false